Skip to main content

 My career path is

 I've always cared about the environment!
 I was involved in raising awareness for many social justice issues during elementary and high school.
 I have always had a strong interest in biology, and always felt a connection to the ocean.
-I knew I wanted to work in the marine space when I was in school.
+When I was in school, I knew I wanted a job working in the marine sector.
 But I didn't know I would love aquaculture until I took a job opportunity.
 The irony is that I took this job just to gain experience as a new grad.

 Working in this industry was never an interest of mine.
 This was because it is criticized by some groups.
 This is why I am so grateful I took the opportunity.
 The best way to learn about something is by doing and experiencing it.
 It was nothing like I imagined.
 I am blown away every day by how great it is!